BobBuildTool/bob/doc/manpages/bob-jenkins.rst

         the upstream job which might not necessarily have published one because it failed before archiving them.

+jobs.update
+    Whenever the recipes are changed Bob has to update the individual Jenkins jobs that are affected by the change.
+This switch controls how the description and audit trail information is updated if only these are affected by the change.
+Their update may be deferred unless strictly necessary and still generate a correct build result at the expense of the freshness of this information.

+    always
+        Always update the description and audit trail information if they change.
+This is the default.
+Note that ``bob jenkins push`` will always update the description because the date and time of the update is part of the job description.

+    description
+        Keep the description up-to-date but defer audit trail updates unless strictly necessary.
+This may provide marginal speed gains but will still update all jobs because the description contains the recipe version and update time.

+    lazy
+        Only update a job if it will build a different artifact than before.
+        The description and audit trail information will be left unchanged otherwise.
+This will provide considerable speed improvements at the expense of an outdated description of the unchanged jobs.

 scm.git.shallow
     Instruct the Jenkins git plugin to create shallow clones with a history truncated to the specified number of commits.
 If the parameter is unset